1986 Copa Libertadores finals

-The 1986 Copa Libertadores Final was a two-legged football match-up to determine the 1986 Copa Libertadores champion.
+The 1986 Copa Libertadores final was a two-legged football match-up to determine the 1986 Copa Libertadores champion.
 It was contested by Argentine club River Plate and Colombian club América de Cali.
 The first leg of the tie was played on October 22 at Pascual Guerrero Stadium of Cali, with the second leg played on October 29 at Estadio Monumental in Buenos Aires.

-River Plate won the series 3–1 on aggregate.
+River Plate was victorious in both legs (2–1 and 1–0), winning the series 3–1 on aggregate.